 Well, you know that anything nasty going on internally will eventually show up on your face — it’s often the site of the first visible sign something is going wrong.
 And when stress and illness flare up, and your adrenals and immune system respond by working overtime, your skin reflects that.

 Sometimes there’s nothing you can do about it.
 But whenever possible, it’s better to be proactive instead of reactive when it comes to the health of your body’s various systems and adaptogens may just be the key.

 Taken regularly, adaptogenic herbs can help the body regulate its response to stress which, as has been covered above, is one of the major reasons for imbalances in the body.

 Stress => body imbalance + stressed-out body systems = skin imbalance

 Not a flawless equation, I know, but it does the job.
 When you introduce adaptogens into this equation, things chill out a bit and everything lives in harmony, making for peaceful skin.

 Why I use adaptogens on my skincare range formulations

-While certain adaptogens may be better-suited for more targeted issues like the ones I just mentioned, in the overall, they’re not meant to be used as a treatment for an specific condition [Here's the doctor who says so] Instead, their real purpose is to boost overall well-being by helping a little bit all over the place and keeping your body working in harmony.
+While certain adaptogens may be better-suited for more targeted issues like the ones I just mentioned, in the overall, they’re not meant to be used as a medical treatment for a specific condition.
+That relies on your doctor's advice.
+They boost your overall well-being and keeping your body working in harmony.